CreatorWorkflowsNow/lab_aemc/lab_1_configure/110_Configure_Overview.md

 >
 > Additionally, the AEMC plugin must be installed on all instances to appropriately collect application and developer data on development.
 For more information, see [[Product Documentation: System clone]](https://docs.servicenow.com/csh?topicname=c_SystemClone.html)

-The App Engine Studio bundle has three Guided Setup modules to assist in configuration:
+App Engine has three Guided Setup modules to assist in configuration:

 - **App Engine Studio Guided Setup**
 - **Pipeline and Deployment Guided Setup**